LieberInstitute/BiocMAP/README.md

 [INSERT PIPELINE NAME HERE] is available on Linux and Unix-like operating systems (such as MacOS).

-Java 8 or later, R (tested with R 3.6-4.0), and [Arioc](https://github.com/RWilton/Arioc) are required dependencies which should be available for execution (on the PATH) when running [INSERT PIPELINE NAME HERE].
+Java 8 or later and R (tested with R 3.6-4.0) are required dependencies which should be available for execution (on the PATH) when running [INSERT PIPELINE NAME HERE].

 Additionally, installation makes use of GNU make and requires a C compiler, such as GCC.
 Both of these tools come by default with most Unix-like operating systems/ distributions.